uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 1. Use use the finder menu `Go > Go to Folder...`
 2. Search for `~/Library/Audio/Plug-ins/Components`

    a.
-Be **absolutely sure to use the `~` symbol in the search path here**
+Be **absolutely sure to use the `~` symbol in the search path here** indicateing you wish to access your personal 'home' Library folder

    b.
-Finder will not permit you to access the
-   'root' Library folder

-   c.
-The `~` symbol indicates you wish to access your personal 'home' Library folder

-   d.
 Ask a member of staff if you need assistance

-4. Copy your `IAPAudioPlug.component` into your personal 'home' Library of audio plugin components.
+3. Copy your `IAPAudioPlug.component` into your personal 'home' Library of audio plugin components.

 ## The above steps as an animation